Seung-hwan285/react-jotai-realworld-example-app/README.md

 This codebase was created to demonstrate a fully fledged fullstack application built with **Vanilla Js + Functional components + history API** including CRUD operations, authentication, routing, pagination, and more.

-This is still an unfinished project.

-This project was planned with the idea that it is easy to learn if you learn vanilla sufficiently before learning frameworks such as React, Vue, and Svelte.
-Also, the project structure and state management pattern is similar to the most popular React approach.

 ## Getting Started